 In the case of beer, however, the alcohol content is low, but the calorie content is high.
 A can of beer is said to have 150 calories, and since it is low in alcohol content, people end up having a lot more calories than allowed.
-Which is why, unlike other alcoholic drinks, having beer increases the blood sugar levels.
+This is why, unlike other alcoholic drinks, having beer increases blood sugar levels.

 Now that you know what beer does to your blood sugar levels, do you still think you can go for that beer glass?
 Well, the answer is moderate consumption.
 Anything in excess can cause harm to your body.
-According to the American Diabetes Organisation, moderate consumption means one drink per day for women and two drinks per day for men.
+According to the American Diabetes Organization, moderate consumption means one drink per day for women and two drinks per day for men.

 Try not to drink beer on an empty stomach

 Always avoid drinking beer on an empty stomach.
-This is because the carbohydrate content in beer can immediately spike the sugar levels.
+This is because the carbohydrate content in beer can immediately spike sugar levels.
 If you plan to have a glass of beer, compliment it with a low-carbohydrate snack.
 Alternatively, you can go for light beers that have a lower calorie count.

-Instead of gulping down cans, you must give breaks between your drinks to minimize its effect.
+Instead of gulping down cans, you must give breaks between your drinks to minimise their effect.
 You can also consume water in between to balance out the carbohydrate content.

 Make lifestyle modifications

 This is a no-brainer.
 To live life without any tension, diabetics must make lifestyle modifications, which includes a good and healthy diet, sound sleep, reducing stress, exercising, and more.
-Diabetics should go for juices like Karela Jamun Juice, Wheatgrass with Aloe Vera Juice and Wheat Grass with Amla Juice.
+Diabetics should go for juices like Karela Jamun Juice, Wheatgrass with Aloe Vera Juice, Wheatgrass with Amla Juice.